 Phare des Baleines

-Once you reach the Phare des Baleines by bike, there’s only one thing left to do: climb the lighthouse – one of our favourite things to do in Île de Ré.
 Named after the many beached whales sadly found nearby, Baleines looms above the northwest tip of the island.
-Ascend the 257 steps of the spiral stone staircase for spectacular views all the way to mainland France.
+Ascend the 257 steps of the spiral stone staircase for spectacular views of mainland France.
 There’s a French-spoken museum at the foot, surrounded by five acres of parkland.

 Hop aboard a boat

-Take to the water with a tranquil boat trip.
+If you’re wondering what to do in Île de Ré when the weather is calm and clear, take to the water with a tranquil boat trip.
 There’s a good sailing school at Plage de la Cible, the little beach of Saint-Martin-de-Ré, or a popular centre with outposts in Le Bois-Plage-en-Ré, Couarde-sur-Mer and Loix called Ile De Ré Voile.
-You can either sign up for sailing lessons or rent a boat for the day to explore on your own.

 France is famed for its thalassotherapy spas that draw upon the therapeutic properties of seawater, from saltwater pools to algae-based treatments.
-With its prime Atlantic-coast position, the Isle de Ré is no different.
-Three of the best include Côté Thalasso at Ars-en-Ré; Centre de Thalasso le Richelieu at La Flotte Île de Ré; and Relais Thalasso at Sainte-Marie-De-Ré.
+With its prime position on the Atlantic coast, the Isle de Ré is a fantastic place to treat yourself to a pampering session and reap the benefits of naturally occurring beauty products.

-Explore the coastline by canoe or kayak
+Explore the Coastline by Canoe or Kayak

-Paddle around the coast for a different perspective of Île de Ré.
 Sign up for a guided tour to explore Fier d’Ars by canoe, a wide bay and vast marshland to the west.
 Alternatively, rent a kayak to glide across the magnificent salt pans of Loix – the source of the prized sea salt in shops and restaurants across the island.
-This is a great option for birdwatchers, as the marshland is home to everything from belted kingfishers to black-winged stilts and pied avocets – and even the rare bluethroats.
+The latter is a great option for birdwatchers, as the marshland is home to everything from belted kingfishers to black-winged stilts and pied avocets – and even the rare bluethroats.

 Go oyster mad